Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Extending the algorithm - handling informative observations

 \subsection{How many MH iterations?
 Multiple proposals and intra-class correlation}

 In the MH-step of the algorithm, there are effectively $n_k$ parallel MCMC chains.
 Making proposals until all chains have attained convergence would be an inefficiency.
-In theory, the distribution governing the starting states of these MCMC chains forms a biased sample from the stationary distribution of the MCMC chain.
-It then seems a reasonable and sufficient requirement that we carry out MH steps until the chains have, to some degree, collectively `forgotten' their starting positions.
-This can be monitored through an estimate of an intra-class correlation coefficient, $\rho$.
-To get such an estimate, we divide the particle set into $I$ clusters, each of size $d_i, i = 1, \ldots, I$, defined by the parent particle at the resampling stage.
+The distribution governing the starting states of these chains forms a biased sample from the target distribution obtained through sampling importance resampling \citep{Cho02}.
+It then seems a reasonable requirement that we carry out MH steps until the chains have collectively `forgotten' their starting values.
+This can be monitored through an estimate of an intra-class correlation coefficient (ICC), $\rho$.
+Firstly, the particle set is divided into $I$ clusters, each of size $d_i,\; i = 1, \ldots, I$, defined by the parent particle at the resampling stage.
 For example, if a particular particle is resampled 5 times, it defines a cluster in the new sample with $d_i = 5$.
-For a univariate summary, $g_{ij} = g(\vtheta_{ij})$, of the epidemic curve described by the \myth{j} particle in the \myth{i} cluster, $\vtheta_{ij}$, $\rho$ is estimated by the analysis of variance intra-class correlation coefficient \citep{DonK80, SokR81}, given by
+The analysis of variance intra-class correlation coefficient, $r_A$ \citep{DonK80, SokR81}, is used to estimate $\rho$.
+This estimate is dependent on the mean squared error in a univariate summary statistic, $g_{ij} = g(\vtheta_{ij})$, calculated for the \myth{j} particle in the \myth{i} cluster, $\vtheta_{ij}$ both within and between clusters.
+Here, we choose the `attack rate' of the epidemic, the cumulative number of infections caused by the epidemic: